luyadev/luya/docs/guide/ngrest-plugins.md

 ```

 The above class is abstracted from the {{luya\admin\ngrest\base\Plugin}} which requires the {{luya\admin\ngrest\base\Plugin::renderUpdate}}, {{luya\admin\ngrest\base\Plugin::renderList}} and {{luya\admin\ngrest\base\Plugin::renderCreate}} methods which are basically taking care of the form input or the element in the CRUD list view.
 As you can see the helper method {{luya\admin\helpers\Angular::directive}} is in charge to return a form input tag with a custom directive named `my-directive`.
-The directive has to be stored in a javascript file related to the admin UI which you can include by using [Admin Module Assets](app-admin-module-assets.md), e.g.:
+The directive has to be stored in a JavaScript file related to the admin UI which you can include by using [Admin Module Assets](app-admin-module-assets.md), e.g.:

 ```js
 zaa.directive("myDirective", function() {